Gift Guide: 14 gifts for the gamer in your life – TechCrunch

 Welcome to TechCrunch’s 2019 Holiday Gift Guide!
 Need help with gift ideas?
 We’re here to help!
 We’ll be rolling out gift guides from now through the end of December.
 You can find our other guides right here.

 To those who are in it, gaming is more than just a hobby.
-It’s a way to connect with others, an outlet for competition, and for the most talented, a potential career path.
+It’s a way to connect with others, an outlet for competition and, for the most talented, a potential career path.
 But as far as hobbies (or more-than hobbies) go, it can become really expensive.

 So this holiday season, surprise your beloved gamer with gear that will keep their wallet full and their fingers engaged.